BofA Private Bank Study of Wealthy Americans Finds Generational Divide in Investing, Giving and Preserving Wealth

 • 65% of study respondents, including 94% of those under the age of 44, are interested in collectibles.
 Millennials and Gen Z are at least two times more likely than older generations to be collectors of watches (46%), wine or spirits (36%), rare or classic cars (32%), sneakers (30%) and antiques (30%).

-In addition to influencing the next generation, the “Great Wealth Transfer” will also contribute to women controlling more wealth than ever before, according to Bank of America Institute.
+In addition to influencing the next generation, the “Great Wealth Transfer” will also contribute to women controlling more wealth than ever before, according to Bank of America Institute (PDF).
 Over the next decade, $30 trillion in U.S. wealth is expected to be transferred to women influencing financial decision-making, philanthropic giving and more.

 For an in-depth look at insights visit 2024 Bank of America Private Bank Study of Wealthy Americans.